tomaszpaluch/Cocktails/README.md

 #  Cocktails

 ## about
-Simple REST app, making use of CocktailsDB API.
+Simple REST app, making use of a CocktailsDB API.

 ## requirements
 In order to compile and run this app you need to have a Mac running Mac OS Mojave with Xcode 10.2.